deshpandega/client-app/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+In order to call backend deployed on OpenWhisk with different ip address, we use proxies in angular 2 code.
+Checkout `proxy.conf.json` file for mappig of urls.
+Check `package.json` to check the starting script.

 ## Code scaffolding